 Instructions

-• Rinse the chickpeas in ample water using a colander.
+• Rinse the chickpeas in ample water and remove any debris.

-• Soak the chickpeas in water overnight or for 4 hours. (optional)
+• (optional) Soak the chickpeas in water overnight or for 6 hours.
+Drain water before cooking.

-• Add the chickpeas along with the water to the instant pot insert.
-Add salt (optional).
-Close the lid with vent in sealing position.
+• Add the chickpeas along with 6 cups of water to the Instant Pot.
+Add salt and a bay leaf (optional).
+Close the lid with the vent in the sealing position.

 • Set the Instant Pot to High Pressure, and adjust the timer to 20 minutes (40 minutes if using unsoaked chickpeas)